 Kathleen Witkowska Tarr is the author of We Are All Poets Here (VP&D House, 2018), part-memoir, part-biography, involving the famous spiritual writer and thinker, the Trappist monk Thomas Merton.

 Born and raised in Pittsburgh, she has lived in Alaska since 1978—first in the rural Tlingit Indian community of Yakutat on the isolated North Pacific Coast; in Sitka, the former capital of Russian-America; in Soldotna on the Kenai Peninsula; and in Anchorage where she currently lives and writes.
-She is the mother of two grown sons, both born and reared in Alaska.

 Her work has appeared in a wide range of publications—literary journals, magazines, newspapers, blogs and anthologies.
 In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, politics, and spirituality.